Glucose-6-phosphate dehydrogenase deficiency

-Glucose-6-phosphate dehydrogenase deficiency (G6PDD), which is the most common enzyme deficiency worldwide, is an inborn error of metabolism that predisposes to red blood cell breakdown.
+Glucose-6-phosphate dehydrogenase deficiency (G6PDD), also known as favism, is the most common enzyme deficiency anemia worldwide.
+It is an inborn error of metabolism that predisposes to red blood cell breakdown.
 Most of the time, those who are affected have no symptoms.
 Following a specific trigger, symptoms such as yellowish skin, dark urine, shortness of breath, and feeling tired may develop.
 Complications can include anemia and newborn jaundice.
 Some people never have symptoms.

 It is an X-linked recessive disorder that results in defective glucose-6-phosphate dehydrogenase enzyme.
-Glucose-6-phosphate dehydrogenase is an enzyme which protects red blood cells, which carry oxygen from the lungs to tissues throughout the body.
+Glucose-6-phosphate dehydrogenase is an enzyme that protects red blood cells, which carry oxygen from the lungs to tissues throughout the body, from reactive oxygen species.
 A defect of the enzyme results in the premature breakdown of red blood cells.
 This destruction of red blood cells is called hemolysis.
 Red blood cell breakdown may be triggered by infections, certain medication, stress, or foods such as fava beans.
 Depending on the specific mutation the severity of the condition may vary.
 Diagnosis is based on symptoms and supported by blood tests and genetic testing.

 Affected persons must avoid dietary triggers, notably fava beans.
 This can be difficult, as fava beans may be called "broad beans" and are used in many foods, whole or as flour.
-Falafel is probably the best known, but fava beans are also often used as filler in meatballs and other foods.
+Falafel is probably the best known, but fava beans are often used as filler in meatballs and other foods.
 Since G6PD deficiency is not an allergy, food regulations in most countries do not require that fava beans be highlighted as an allergen on the label.

 Treatment of acute episodes may include medications for infection, stopping the offending medication, or blood transfusions.
 Jaundice in newborns may be treated with bili lights.
 It is recommended that people be tested for G6PDD before certain medications, such as primaquine, are taken.

 About 400 million people have the condition globally.
 It is particularly common in certain parts of Africa, Asia, the Mediterranean, and the Middle East.
 Males are affected more often than females.
 In 2015 it is believed to have resulted in 33,000 deaths.

 Signs and symptoms

 Most individuals with G6PD deficiency are asymptomatic.
+When it induces hemolysis, the effect is usually short-lived.

 Most people who develop symptoms are male, due to the X-linked pattern of inheritance, but female carriers can be affected due to unfavorable lyonization or skewed X-inactivation, where random inactivation of an X-chromosome in certain cells creates a population of G6PD-deficient red blood cells coexisting with unaffected red blood cells.
 A female with one affected X chromosome will show the deficiency in approximately half of her red blood cells.
 However, in some cases, including double X-deficiency, the ratio can be much more than half, making the individual almost as sensitive as males.

 Red blood cell breakdown (also known as hemolysis) in G6PD deficiency can manifest in a number of ways, including the following: